 - We can't guarantee what your plan will be worth when you decide to start taking the benefits from your pension account, or what your actual retirement income will be. - The value of any investment you make can go down as well as up.
-This means you could get back less than the amount you invest. - You can invest in a range of investment funds which have different levels and types of risk.
-These are shown in the fund factsheets.
-These fund factsheets also give you all the in-depth information about a fund, including past performance, objectives, charges and risks.
-They can be found on your PlanViewer account.
-Please see planviewer.co.uk - The tax relief you receive on your contributions depends on your individual circumstances and may change over time. - The charges for the funds you invest in may increase. - Some of the funds we offer deposit cash with other financial institutions.
+This means you could get back less than the amount you invest.
+The exact level of risk will depend on the fund(s) your savings are invested in. - The tax relief you receive on your contributions depends on your individual circumstances and may change over time. - The charges for the funds you invest in may increase. - Some of the funds we offer deposit cash with other financial institutions.
 If any of these institutions suffer insolvency or other financial difficulties the value of your fund may be affected.